thodorisit/WaiterBell/README.md

 ```
 ```
 {MASTER_SECURITY_KEY} is the unhashed MASTER_SECURITY_KEY key (for example "098f6bcd4621d373cade4e832627b4f6" equals to "test").
-{id} is a unique id which will be given to your account automatically and you can see it visiting the homepage.
+{id} is a unique id which will be given to your account automatically and you can get it by visiting the homepage.
 ```

 ##### Your should use the browser in incognito mode to keep passwords secure.